divkovic-AUT-research/TEFVGRAFCETLLMs/README.md

-# ONCON 2025 Publication: Towards Efficient Formal Verification of GRAFCET Specifications using LLMs
+# EKA 2026 AND ONCON 2025 Publication